 grows a lot of our annual vegetables, and is a pretty traditional organic garden

-based on a four course rotation; beans, followed by brassicas, then roots, then
+based on a four year rotation; beans, followed by brassicas, then roots, then

 potatoes.
 It is managed on a bed system, and we try to dig as little and mulch